On periodic orbits of polynomial maps: Proofs of the main results

 \section{Proofs of the main results}

 This section is organized as follows.
-In Section \ref{sect:2.1}, we record a version of the result of Bass-Lubotzky \cite{bl} on virtual torsionfreeness for automorphism groups of schemes flat of finite type over $\Z$, which we view as a nonlinear analogue of Selberg's lemma.
-In Section \ref{sect:2.2}, we use the result of Bass-Lubotzky to give a proof of Theorem \ref{mainthm2}.
-Then, in Section \ref{sect:2.3}, we establish Theorem \ref{mainthm} as a corollary of Theorem \ref{mainthm2}.
-The proof of Theorem \ref{example} will be given in Section \ref{sect:3}.
+In Section \ref{sect:2.1}, we record and sketch the proof of a result of Bass-Lubotzky \cite{bl} on automorphism groups of schemes, which we view as a nonlinear analogue of Selberg's lemma.
+In Section \ref{sect:2.2}, we use the result of Bass-Lubotzky to give a proof of Theorems \ref{mainthm'} and \ref{mainthm}.
+Then, in Section \ref{sect:2.3}, we establish Theorem \ref{mainthm3} as a corollary of Theorem \ref{mainthm}.
+We derive Corollary \ref{affine} together with a compuation of an effective bound $C(n)$ in \ref{sect:2.4}.